 How it works

-If you’re familiar with Grammarly’s tone detectoropen in new window in other Grammarly product offerings, the Text Editor SDK feature operates in much the same way.
+If you’re familiar with Grammarly’s tone detectoropen in new window in other Grammarly product offerings, the Grammarly Text Editor Plugin feature operates in much the same way.

 The tone detector analyzes the provided text and provides up to 3 tones sorted by intensity.
 The most intense tone is shown beside the Grammarly button: